What does it take to roll a stone uphill?

 - Where does a cell obtain the energy for active transport?

 - How does the body prevent the loss of sugar in urine?
-What effect would passing sugar in the urine have on an organism?

 - List three factors that affect the movement of materials across a membrane.
 Explain how these factors affect the movement of matter.